 Although the desire for more flexible CDP scheduling is long-standing for many of NQF's stakeholders, NQF is aware that such a change could result in unintended consequences for staff, measure developers, members, volunteers, and other stakeholders.
-Accordingly, as a part of this pilot effort, NQF will seek feedback throughout the project duration from our committees, measure developers, and those who provide comments, votes, or attend our meetings and use this information to compile an analysis of "lessons learned" at the conclusion of the project.
+Accordingly, as a part of this pilot effort,

+NQF will seek feedback throughout the project duration from our committees, measure developers, and those who provide comments, votes, or attend our meetings and use this information to compile an analysis of "lessons learned" at the conclusion of the project.
 This analysis will include a formal evaluation of the pilot, as well as recommendations for full-scale implementation of more frequent measure submission and evaluation, as warranted.

-NQF Portfolio of performance measures for endocrine conditions
+NQF Portfolio of Performance Measures for Endocrine Conditions

 Currently, NQF's portfolio of endocrine measures includes measures for diabetes and osteoporosis only.
 This portfolio contains 39 measures: 28 process measures, 10 outcome and resource use measures, and 1 composite measure (see table below).
-Twenty-three of these measures will be evaluated by the Endocrine Committee.